Making Neapolitan-Style Gluten-Free Pizza Using Wood (or Gas) Fired Pizza Oven

 Stretching The Dough

-Dust your workbench with gluten-free flour and, as with regular dough, begin to press into the centre of the dough ball and begin to spread it out into a disc, with a 1/2″ crust left on the perimeter.
-This will take longer than with regular pizza dough, so just take your time and use your other hand to support the outside of the crust and keep it neat and tidy.
+Dust your workbench with gluten-free flour and, as with regular dough, start pressing into the centre of the dough ball.
+Gradually shape it out into a disc, leaving about a 1/2″ crust around the perimeter.
+This process will take longer than with regular pizza dough, so take your time.
+Use your other hand to support the outside of the crust and keep it neat and tidy.

 Par-Bake The Base